Water scarcity in Iran: Political climate

 In December 2013, Hamid Chitchian, head of the Ministry of Energy, which is in charge of regulating the water sector—stated that the sector's situation had reached "critical levels".
 He correctly established that past approaches, which mainly focused on constructing dams and trying to increase the storage capacity, would no longer be appropriate remedies.
 In fact, total storage capacity behind the country's many dams amounts to 68 billion cubic meters, whereas the water potential of the country's rivers totals 46 billion cubic meters per annum.

 In July 2013, Issa Kalantari, the Minister of Agricultural under president Hashemi Rafsanjani, told Ghanoon newspaper that the water crisis is the "main problem that threatens" Iran, adding that it is more dangerous "than Israel, USA or political fighting among the Iranian elite".
 If the water issue is not addressed, Iran could become "uninhabitable".
 If this situation is not reformed, in 30 years Iran will be a ghost town.
 Even if there is precipitation in the desert, there will be no yield, because the area for groundwater will be dried and water will remain at ground level and evaporate."
+By 2050, some estimates suggest Iran could face a 50% reduction in renewable water resources due to climate change, over-extraction, and inefficient water use.
+This reduction would severely affect not only agriculture but also drinking water supplies and energy production, amplifying social unrest and environmental degradation.

 A 2017 United Nations report stated that "Water shortages are acute; agricultural livelihoods no longer sufficient.
 With few other options, many people have left, choosing uncertain futures as migrants in search of work".

 Protests

 Some analysts believe the water crisis may have been a significant contributor to the protests around January 2018.
 At least five protesters were allegedly shot in January 2018 in Qahderijan, where water rights were reportedly the main grievances.
 As of March 2018, small and intermittent water protests have continued to occur in some rural areas.
 In July 2021, people in Khuzestan Province took to the streets to protest water shortages.

+There have been massive protests in Susengerd, a city of 120,000 people and the industrial city of Shush (ancient Shush).
+There were also demonstrations in the city of Ahvaz, the capital of Khuzestan, and dozens of other places.

+Since holding demonstrations against the water shortage crisis in Iran in the summer of 2021, the government has become extremely defenseless against the water shortage and has faced internal tensions and pressures.